Baby Looney Tunes: Music

 Underscoring for the series was written by veteran animation composers Steven and Julie Bernstein.
 They were nominated for a Daytime Emmy (Outstanding Music Direction and Composition) in 2006.
 They also composed the score for the Easter movie, Baby Looney Tunes' Eggs-traordinary Adventure, writing the music and lyrics for the featured songs.

+Reception

+Animation historian Martin Goodman disdained the series and called its development "depressing", arguing that it lacked the adversarial spirit of the original Looney Tunes cartoons.

 Home media

-Warner Home Video has released 15 of the 53 episodes of Baby Looney Tunes, including the DVD of the only Baby Looney Tunes movie: Eggs-traordinary Adventure.
+Warner Home Video released 15 of the 53 episodes of Baby Looney Tunes, including the DVD of the only Baby Looney Tunes movie: Eggs-traordinary Adventure.